Bigguysahaj/self-learning-car/README.md

 * The sensors can (for the time being) visually represent the intersections of road boarder and rays
 ![image](https://user-images.githubusercontent.com/70798888/194950619-8c61c674-d21d-4c12-b12d-27d6a44b0b98.png)

-* This method is often implemented in video games often under the name of ray tracing, not just for shadows but actual game implementations
+* This method is often implemented in video games often under the name of, "Ray casting" for actual game implementations

 ![image](https://user-images.githubusercontent.com/70798888/194950460-346a5da5-7584-4d59-a3b4-ce8fc5827038.png)